jennahamlin/el_gato/docs/input_output.md

 ## Input files

-If available, we recommend using raw or trimmed reads instead of assemblies as the extra data contained in reads is valuable for the process used by el_gato to identify sample ST. When run with reads, el_gato is able to use read quality and coverage information to apply quality control rules.
-When run using assemblies, el_gato is unable to identify errors that have been incorporated into the assembly and may therefore report incorrect results.
-For example, while many isolates encode two copies of *mompS*, in some cases only one copy of the locus is assembled.
-If only the secondary *mompS* locus is included in the assembly then el_gato will report that allele.
+If available, we recommend using raw or trimmed reads instead of assemblies, as the extra data contained in reads is valuable for the process used by el_gato to identify sample ST. When run with reads, el_gato can use read quality and coverage information to apply quality control rules.
+When run using assemblies, el_gato cannot identify errors incorporated into the assembly and may report incorrect results.
+For example, while many isolates encode two copies of mompS, in some cases, the assembly includes only one copy of the locus.
+If the assembly consists of only the secondary mompS locus, el_gato will report that allele.

 #### Pair-end reads
-When running on a directory of reads, files are associated as pairs using the pattern `R{1,2}.fastq`. i.e., filenames should be identical except for containing either "R1" or "R2" and can be .fastq or .fastq.gz format.
-Any files for which a pair can not be identified using this pattern will not be processed.
+When running on a directory of reads, files are associated as pairs using the pattern `R{1,2}.fastq`. i.e., filenames should be identical except for containing either "R1" or "R2" and can be .fastq or .fastq.gz format. el_gato will not process any files for which it cannot identify a pair using this pattern.

 #### Genome assemblies
-When running on a directory of assemblies, all files in the target directory will be processed, and there is no filename restrictions.
+When running on a directory of assemblies, el_gato will process all files in the target directory, and no filename restrictions exist.

 ## Output files
-After a run, el_gato will print the identified ST of your sample to your terminal ([stdout](#standard-out)) and write several files to the specified output directory (default: out/).
-A subdirectory is created for each sample processed, and each subdirectory is named with its sample name and contains output files specific to that sample (see below).
+After a run, el_gato will print the identified ST of your sample to your terminal ([stdout](#standard-out)) and write several files to the specified output directory (default: out/). el_gato creates a subdirectory for each processed sample, including five output files with specific information.

 ### The files included in the output directory for a sample are: